Soft & delicate fig jam recipe with nutty, crunchy seeds & a squeeze of tangy lemon

 I use a clean metal funnel to transfer the hot jam into the jars and then screw the lids on tightly.
 I use marigold gloves to enable handling hot jars and jam.
 Make sure your jam is still hot when you place it in the jars and screw on the lid.
 As the jam cools, a tighter seal will form between the jar and lid.

 You can check if a tight seal has been formed by pressing down on the centre of the lid once cooled. – If sealed with a vacuum the lid shouldn’t depress further.
-This seal check and the sterilising of the jars in the oven should be enough to ensure the jam keeps well – have a read of this Huffington post article for more advice on storing jams.
+This seal check and the sterilising of the jars in the oven should be enough to ensure the jam keeps well.

 Equipment for making jam and chutney